 Allegra Goodman, a New York Times bestselling author whose new work fiction, The Chalk Artist, is set in Cambridge and focused on the world of on-line gaming, was quoted in the Boston Globe a year or two ago as being a mother of four whose favorite app for reading is a physical book.
 She uses the phone.
 She reads the paper version of the New York Times.
 She doesn't text.
 Her husband is an MIT computer scientist.
 She will be at the South End library on May 22, 2018, and you can ask her whether all of that still holds.

 An award-winning novelist (the Whiting Writer's Award in 1991; the Salon Award 1996; and a fellowship from the Radcliffe Institute for Advanced Study), Goodman has written two short-story collections (The Family Markowitz and Total Immersion) and half a dozen novels, including Kaaterskill Falls, a National Book Award finalist.
-Her short stories have been anthologized in, among other publications, The O. Henry Awards and Best American Short Stories; The New Yorker Magazine features her short fiction in its September 11 issue, called F.A.Q.
+Her short stories have been anthologized in, among other publications, The O. Henry Awards and Best American Short Stories; The New Yorker magazine's September 11, 2017, issue features one of her short stories, F.A.Q., part of a series of about different members of the fictional Rubinstein family living in the Greater Boston area, in this case, focused on one of the youngest.
+A previous one, called Apple Cake, centered on the dying matriarch, displays the author's astounding ear for comic dialogue and unmatched empathy and understanding of family conflict.
 Goodman studied philosophy at Harvard University and holds a PhD in English literature from Stanford.